 (3) A person must not, without permission, enter a zoological park without an entry ticket.

-Penalty: $600.
+Penalty for this subregulation: a fine of $600.

 (4) A person who must not enter a zoological park without an entry ticket must produce on demand to a park management officer a ticket for entry to the zoological park.

-Penalty: $600.
+Penalty for this subregulation: a fine of $600.

 (5) A person must not, without permission, enter or be or remain in a zoological park at a time when the park is closed to the public.

-Penalty: $600.
+Penalty for this subregulation: a fine of $600.

 (6) It is a defence to a complaint of an offence against subregulation (3) to prove that the ticket has been lost.

+[Regulation 5 amended: SL 2020/6 r.
+4 and 11(1).]

 6. Entry of children

 (1) If a child under 12 years of age enters a zoological park in the charge of an adult person that adult person must ensure that the child is in his or her charge or in the charge of some other adult person at all times whilst the child remains in the park.

-Penalty: $600.
+Penalty for this subregulation: a fine of $600.

 (2) A member of staff may refuse to admit a group of children under 12 years of age to a zoological park if in his or her opinion those children are not accompanied by a sufficient number of adult persons to ensure that those children will be kept under adequate supervision whilst in the park.

+[Regulation 6 amended: SL 2020/6 r.
+11(1).]

 7. Admission to part of a zoological park set aside for special purpose

 If the Authority has set apart any building, enclosure or part of a zoological park for special exhibits or entertainment a person must not, without permission, enter or use that building, enclosure or part of the zoological park unless —